-The FBI UCR Program refers to LEAs that submit data directly to the FBI without submitting it first to a state UCR Program as direct contributors because they submit their data directly to the FBI.
-The FBI allows individual LEAs to contribute data directly to the UCR Program on a case-by-case basis and, where applicable, with the state UCR Program's permission.
-Direct contributors work closely with staff from the FBI UCR Program to ensure their data adhere to the FBI UCR Program's guidelines.
+The FBI's UCR Program refers to LEAs that submit data directly to the FBI without submitting it first to a state UCR Program as direct contributors because they submit their data directly to the FBI.
+The FBI allows individual LEAs to contribute data directly to the UCR Program on a caseby-case basis and, where applicable, with the state UCR Program's permission.
+Direct contributors work closely with staff from the FBI's UCR Program to ensure their data adhere to the FBI's UCR Program guidelines.

-Should circumstances develop whereby a state or other UCR Program does not comply with these standards, the FBI may reinstitute a direct collection of data submissions from LEAs within the FBI UCR Program's domain.
+Should circumstances develop whereby a state or other UCR Program does not comply with these standards, the FBI may reinstitute a direct collection of data submissions from LEAs within the FBI's UCR Program domain.